The Mount’s ASCEND Program will guide you through the many challenges of your first year in college.

 PASS Program Separate from Project EXCEL

-Additionally, the PASS Program is separate from and not a substitute for the Mount’s Project EXCEL program.
-Project EXCEL is a structured support system focused on assisting students diagnosed with a learning difference that includes intensive academic support, executive function coaching, and help navigating new social situations.
-Eligible students must apply and be accepted into Project EXCEL.
-There is a fee per semester for Project EXCEL.
-Due to the comprehensive content of Project EXCEL, if a conditionally accepted first-year student applies for and is accepted into Project EXCEL, the student will not participate in the PASS Program.
+Additionally, the ASCEND Program is separate from and not a substitute for the Mount’s Success+ program.
+Success+ is a structured support system focused on assisting students diagnosed with a learning difference that includes intensive academic support, executive function coaching, and help navigating new social situations.
+Eligible students must apply and be accepted into Success+.
+There is a fee per semester for Success+.
+Due to the comprehensive content of Success+, if a conditionally accepted first-year student applies for and is accepted into Success+, the student will not participate in the PASS Program.

 More Information